taocpp/taopq/doc/Connection.md

 Connection parameters that are not specified in the connection string might also be set via [environment variables](https://www.postgresql.org/docs/current/libpq-envars.html).

 The method returns a `std::shared_ptr< tao::pq::connection >` or, in case of an error, throws an exception.
-When the last reference to a connection is deleted, i.e. the last `std::shared_ptr` pointing to it is deleted or reset, the connection is closed via its destructor which takes care of freeing underlying resources.
+When the last reference to a connection is deleted, i.e. the last shared pointer referencing it is deleted or reset, the connection is closed via its destructor which takes care of freeing underlying resources.
 The shared pointer might also be stored internally in other objects of taoPQ, i.e. a transaction.
-This ensures, that the connection is kept alive as long as there are dependent objects like an active connection, see below.
+This ensures, that the connection is kept alive as long as there are dependent objects like an active transaction, see below.

 ## Creating Transactions

 You can create [transactions](Transaction.md) by calling either the `direct()`-method or the `transaction()`-method.
 Both methods register the newly created transaction as the active transaction of a connection.
 A connection can only have one active transaction at any given time.
-Further details on how to use transactions is discussed in the [Transaction](Transaction.md) chapter.
+Further details on how to use transactions are discussed in the [Transaction](Transaction.md) chapter.

 ### Creating a "Direct" Transaction